 Valkyrie Profile 2’s traditional approach may not have been perfect though.
 Early on in the game, you are presented with quite possibly the worst macguffin trope ever conceived to man and I honestly don’t mind macguffin tropes so long as they don’t take up too much time and aren’t too predictable.
 It’s easy to just sit there and say “this game is boring, give me a better plot” but as bad as it was, it didn’t seem to hinder the game’s pacing half as much as Valkyrie Profile’s entire story line and strangely enough, it really didn’t impede on the overall experience.
 In fact I believe the slow pacing was actually needed.
 Why?
 Because it allowed you to take everything in.

 That’s right, Valkyrie Profile 2 is the best looking game on the PS2, still holding up today as one of the most aesthetically appealing games ever created.
 The visuals are crisp and are loaded with glittering particle effects to add that extra sparkle.
 It’s easy to tell that a considerable amount of effort was put into the game as there are a lot of minute details that are easily missed the first time round.

-Valkyrie Profile 2’s visual style illustrates a tone which is neither bright and uplifting nor is it dark and gloomy.
+Valkyrie Profile 2’s visual style illustrates a sophisticated tone which is neither bright and uplifting nor is it dark and gloomy.
 Valkyrie Profile 2 treads the middle ground between the two, illustrating a world where prosperity is relatively prominent yet tensions are rising and war could break out at any moment, thus foreshadowing the events that occur in the first game and Covenant Of The Plume.